 - Surgery for maxillofacial skeletal defects

-Here at Innovative Implant and Oral Surgery, our maxillofacial surgeons help patients correct a number of aesthetic and functional problems, allowing them to lead a more comfortable, confident life.
+Here at Innovative Oral Surgery & Dental Implants, our maxillofacial surgeons help patients correct a number of aesthetic and functional problems, allowing them to lead a more comfortable, confident life.

-If you have additional questions about oral and maxillofacial surgery or want to arrange a consultation with our highly-credentialed team, please reach out today.
-Our cutting-edge office is located in Bucks County, PA.
+If you have additional questions about oral and maxillofacial surgery or want to arrange a consultation with our team of experts, please reach out today.
+Our cutting-edge offices are located in Feasterville, Newtown, and Jenkintown, PA.

 - AAOMS, Maxillofacial Procedures https://www.aaoms.org/education-research/dental-students/oms-procedures